The annual qathet International Film Festival (formerly the Powell River Film Festival) is back from March 3 - 12, 2023!

 What began as a grassroots event to screen the latest releases in film every year has morphed into a dynamic, community-oriented celebration of cinema.
 The first qathet International Film Festival took place in 2002, with movies shown at the local high school gym, before its current iteration as a celebrated festival with the famed Patricia Theatre as its primary venue.

 The Patricia Theatre itself is worth checking out.
-As one of the earliest designed movie theatres in British Columbia, the 260-seat venue has retained all of the charm and character of its bygone era with an art deco facade, red velvet seats, lofty ceiling, and retro kitsch touches.
-While the original 1913 building was rebuilt in 1928, and the theatre has since switched to digital projectors, not much else has changed over the past 100 years.
-The single screen theatre continues to bring the latest films to Powell River, and also hosts live performances, concerts, dance recitals, and more.
+As one of the earliest designed movie theatres in British Columbia, this intimate venue has retained the charm and character of its bygone era with an art deco facade, lofty ceiling, and retro kitsch touches.
+The original 1913 building was rebuilt in 1928, and the theatre has since switched to digital projectors and undergone some restoration projects, but some things haven't changed over the past 100 years.
+The single screen theatre continues to bring the latest films to Powell River, allowing both locals and visitors to immerse themselves in movie magic.
+It's a big part of what makes the qathet international film festival such a unique celebration of cinema in British Columbia.

 How the qathet International Film Festival Works